katagaki/Guru/README.md

 # Guru
 Intelligent password manager for iOS

-## About

-You can learn more about Guru on [the Guru website](https://mypwd.guru).
-The website also contains links to TestFlight, and a list of changes and known issues.

 ## Compiling

 To compile Guru, open the project in Guru, you will need to prepare: